jomaa-ahmed/Documentation/docs/DEVOPS-checkpoint/dockerfile.md

-# Use an official Deno image as the base image
+# BUilding a docker image
 FROM hayd/deno:latest

 # Set the working directory inside the container